 - Potassium is a high risk medication.
-It is only to be administered by intravenous infusion - ampoules are concentrated and rapid intravenous administration can result in serious patient outcomes, including death. - Premixed potassium chloride solutions are to be used whenever possible. - Potassium chloride ampoules are only kept on imprest in the Intensive Care Unit and the Emergency Department and NOT to be supplied to any other areas of the hospital.
-On imprest they must be kept in a clearly labelled container and separated from similar looking ampoules (e.g. water for injection). - Potassium chloride ampoules are only to be used in the following circumstances: - for adding to haemofiltration fluid when Phoxilium is not appropriate for use
+It is only to be administered by intravenous infusion - ampoules are concentrated and rapid intravenous administration can result in serious patient outcomes, including death. - Premixed potassium chloride solutions are to be used whenever possible. - Potassium chloride ampoules are only kept on imprest in the Intensive Care Unit and NOT to be supplied to any other areas of the hospital.
+On imprest they must be kept in a clearly labelled container and separated from similar looking ampoules (e.g. water for injection). - Potassium chloride ampoules are only to be used in the following circumstances: - in ICU for adding to haemofiltration fluid (if required) - in ICU for preparing paediatric DKA fluids requiring 60 mmol potassium (40

-DRG0043 POTASSIUM - intravenous infusion and enteral (ICU, ED, Theatre and CVS))
+DRG0043 POTASSIUM - intravenous infusion and enteral (ICU, ED, Theatre and CVS)